-(a) Mandatory referral to Discovery Facilitator Program
+(a) Optional referral to Discovery Facilitator Program

-(1) Unless exempt as set forth above, any party wishing to file a Discovery Motion, must first serve a Request for Assignment of Discovery Facilitator (Local Court Form ADR-610) by fax or email to the Alternative Dispute Resolution (ADR) Office of the Contra Costa County Superior Court, fax 925-608-2109; email: ADRdiscoveryfacilitator@contracosta.courts.ca.gov.
+(1) Parties to a Discovery Motion who wish to use the Program must first complete: 1) a Stipulation to Participate in Discovery Facilitator Program and Toll Related Filing Deadlines (Local Court Form ADR-602); and 2) a Request for Assignment of Discovery Facilitator (Local Court Form ADR-610).
+Both forms must be submitted to the Alternative Dispute Resolution (ADR) Office of the Contra Costa County Superior Court, either by fax to 925-608-2109, or by email to ADRdiscoveryfacilitator@contracosta.courts.ca.gov.